SonuDixit/tipr-second-Assignment/README.md

 # tipr-second-Assignment
 * implementation of Multi layer NN (forward and backward propogation) using numpy alone, no other library
-* momentum
-* different learning rate at different layers
 * Batch SGD
+* use of momentum for gradient smoothening
+* can have different learning rate at different layers